gerardojbaez/sale-statements/README.md

 ## License

 Released under the MIT License.
-Please see License file included for more information.
+Please see the License file included for more information.